Tree & Shrub Disease

 After examining hundreds and hundreds of plants, shrubs, and trees

-over a period of years, a common set of disease symptoms has emerged
+over a period of years, a common set of white canker symptoms has emerged

 that are visible to the unaided eye (microscopic symptoms are discussed later).